lucarin91/SR-seminar/slides.md

-### Netflix vulnerability
-As a real world example, a subdomain of Netflix was compromised, and from that domain, adversary can serve any content in the context of netflix.com.
-In addition, since Netflix allowed all users’ cookies to be accessed from any subdomain, an adversary controlling a subdomain was able to tamper with authenticated Netflix subscribers and their data.

 ### Monitor the network
-In "Security-as-a-Service for Microservices-Based Cloud Applications" is proposed a solution that have to be
+The solution have to have this characteristics:
 - Completeness
 - Tamper
 - Flexibility
 - Efficiency

 note:
-- Completeness: the solution should be able to monitorand enforce over both internal and external networ events of a cloud application.
+- Completeness: the solution should be able to monitor and enforce over both internal and external network events of a cloud application.
-- Tamper resistance: the solution should work even if in-dividual application VMs are under adversary’s control.
+- Tamper resistance: the solution should work even if individual application VMs are under adversary’s control.
-- Flexibility: the solution should allow applications tospecify their own policies over the kind of networkevents they want to monitor and enforce policies on.
+- Flexibility: the solution should allow applications to specify their own policies over the kind of network events they want to monitor and enforce policies on.
-- Efficiency: the solution should have minimal impact onnetwork and CPU resources consumed.
+- Efficiency: the solution should have minimal impact on network and CPU resources consumed.

 ### Design
-Put the monitoring part outside the bussness logic.
+Put the monitoring part outside the business logic.
-Create security VM that can analyse and monitoring the flow coming from the application VM.
+Create security VM that can analyses and monitoring the flow coming from the application VM.

 All the network event of the services can be redirect by the SDN of the cloud infrastructure.

 note:
-this solution is tamper-prof because the attacker can't access the security VM unless there is same vulnerability in the VM hypervaisor.
+this solution is tamper-prof because the attacker can't access the security VM unless there is same vulnerability in the VM hypervisor.

 ### FlowTap Primitive
-To avoid scustom network configuration is possible to define a new primitive:
+To avoid custom network configuration is possible to define a new primitive:
 ```
 FlowTap (SRC, DST, Flow_Syntax, Action)
 ```

 - **SRC**, the port of the source VM
 - **DST**, the port of the destination VM
-- **Flow_Syntax**, identifie a specific flow to tap
+- **Flow_Syntax**, identifies a specific flow to tap
 - **Action**, forwarding or redirect

 Flow_Syntax Example ( Monitor incoming HTTP requests ):